Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Additional implementation details

-With the exception of Figure \ref{fig:relative_er_plugin}, which iterates over several sample sizes, the results shown in the main body of this work use a sample size of $n=10$, which is also found in prior work on semantic entropy \citep{kuhn2023semantic, Farquhar2024, nikitin2024kernel, nguyen-etal-2025-beyond}.
-Due to its reduced computational burden compared to larger sample sizes and prevalence in the relevant literature, we will refer to $n=10$ as a ``practical'' or ``typical'' sample size.
 Throughout this work, we generate a maximum of 100 tokens for each response, with early stopping enabled if the EOS token is generated.
 All otherwise unspecified hyperparameters are set to their defaults (e.g., we do not invoke top-$k$ sampling, top-$p$ sampling, beam search, repetition penalty, etc.).
 For incorrectness classification, we follow prior work that elicits concise responses by pre-pending QA queries with the following ``pre-prompt'' \citep{Farquhar2024, nikitin2024kernel}:

 \begin{promptbox}{Pre-Prompt for Single-Sentence QA}{ Answer the following question in a single brief but complete sentence. } \end{promptbox}